formkit/docs-content/plugins/icons.md

 ```

 </client-only>

+The `createThemePlugin` takes 4 optional arguments:

+- `theme`: A string representation of the theme you would like to use, eg. `'genesis'`.
+When provided, if a a matching theme is found will be loaded from a CDN and injected into the site head.
+- `icons`: An object of SVG icons to be added to the internal `iconRegistry` where keys are icon names and values are the SVG code, eg `{ heart: '<svg ...' '}`
+- `iconLoaderUrl`: A function that receives `iconName` returns a URL string where the icon can be loaded if it's not already in the registry.
+[See example](#using-fontawesome-with-a-custom-iconloaderurl)
+- `iconLoader`: A function that receives `iconName` and returns a Promise that resolves to a `string` that is an SVG definition or to `undefined`.
+Used when you need more control than just modifying the `iconLoaderUrl`.
+[See example](#an-example-heroicons-iconloader)

 Once the theme plugin is installed in your project your FormKit inputs will have icon props available to them.